More of your food recovery questions, answered by our Dietetics team

 If you are struggling with binge eating and it is causing you distress, it is really important to seek out support.
 Your experience is valid even if it does not match the definition.
 Perhaps, looking over our Recovering from Binge Eating Disorder workbook could be useful.

-If you had any food based questions for your recovery, make sure to check in with Orri’s Dietetics team every Friday.
+If you have any food-based questions for your recovery, make sure to check in with Orri’s Dietetics team every Friday.
 All questions will be shared and answered anonymously through Instagram.

-Alternatively, if you would like support or wanted to get in touch with us, you are welcome to send an email to ask@orri-uk.com or fill out the form below.
+Alternatively, if you would like support or want to get in touch with us, you are welcome to send an email to ask@orri-uk.com or fill out the form below.

 Posts you might be interested in.